muetzerich/explore-cyclejs/README.md

 ### Development

-Start a local server at `http://localhost:8080` for your application with `npm run serve`.
+Start a local server at `http://localhost:8000` for your application with:
+`npm start`: Start development server listening on port 8000

+### Testing

+`npm test`: Run the default test tool

 ### Production

-Build a production ready version of your app into `dist/bundle.js` using `npm run build`.
+`npm run build`: Generate a production-ready build content, on the build folder (this folder is gitignored)